simoneboscolo99/5K_JFS/README.md

     dotnet test

-To get command-line help for the usage, simply run
+To get command line help for the usage, simply run

     dotnet run